TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

    $ docker push username/pi-estimator:0.1

-Others will be able to pull a copy of your container with:
+You and others will now be able to pull a copy of your container with:

 .. code-block:: bash